handofkwll/fisica/README.md

-To run the simulator you will need a Python installation with the following modules available for import (version numbers of a working installation in square brackets, though these should not be important):
+To run the simulator you will need a Python installation with the following modules available for import (version numbers of a working installation in square brackets, though these are not known to be important):

   * astropy (.io.pyfits used for FITS file access) [1.0.3]
   * matplotlib (for plotting) [1.4.3]